Rob Holland (pilot): Inside Tumble

-The Inside Tumble is an aerobatic maneuver in which the aircraft rotates around its lateral axis in a positive pitching motion while traveling along a ballistic path and yawed 90 degrees to its flight path.
+The Inside Tumble is an aerobatic maneuver in which the aircraft rotates around its lateral axis in a positive pitching motion while traveling along a ballistic path with the illusion of being yawed nearly 90 degrees to the relative wind.
+Flown by World Champion Ramon Alonso and others before being made famous by Holland.

 Frisbee

 While in level horizontal flight, the aircraft is rotated in the yaw axis 360 degrees (like a frisbee) and then continues along the same level horizontal flight path.

 Inverted Frisbee

 Similar to the Frisbee except the aircraft yaws 360 degrees in level inverted horizontal flight.